 I also decided on this chocolate bark since it’s Fall..and Halloween is beckoning us with it’s witchy finger.
 In other words..it’s candy time and time for me to get some pumpkin recipes up.
 Her bark is a simple white and dark chocolate marble with pistachios, which sounds great..although the photos were gone, so I couldn’t see what it looked like.
 However, I read something about her losing some photos via Google +, so I assume that’s why they were missing.

 I took Kim’s bark recipe..doubled the white chocolate and added two more ounces of dark chocolate.
 The best part was adding the pumpkin and spices to the white chocolate, along with salted pepitas (shelled pumpkin seeds).
-BUT, the bestest part was adding chunks of her no-bake Nutella cookies to it as well.
+BUT, the bestest part was adding a base of her no-bake nutella cookie recipe to it.
 This came to me at the spur of the moment as I looked at the still melted bark with a sprinkling of pepitas.
 It just begged for something else.
 It needed some bling.

-I looked over at the sheet pan of thick and hunky nutella cookies and it almost seemed as if one winked at me – a shiny, glint of chocolate cooing, ‘Come on, baby..give me a chance”.
+I had already made a pan of thick and hunky nutella cookies and it almost seemed as if one winked at me – a shiny, glint of chocolate cooing, ‘Come on, baby..give me a chance, use me in again!”

-It was a match made in heaven..and this bark, as well as the cookies, are heavenly!
+It was a match made in heaven..and this bark on top of a no-bake nutella cookie base is heavenly!
 It looks and sounds like it would be overly sweet, doesn’t it?
 Well..it isn’t.
 The pumpkin, spices and salted pepitas tone down the sweetness of the white chocolate, and the semisweet chocolate is well, semi sweet, so no major surge in blood sugar outside of the bits of cookie.

 OK, I need to fit in a few more photos so I need to find something to talk about.
 Did I ever tell you I love cleaning squid?
 Pulling out the quill, which looks like a piece of plastic, never ceases to amaze me.
 Have I mentioned that every few years I get on a Friends kick and DVR every late-night showing of it?
 I’m glad I just finished the entire series run the past two months, since I was running out of space.